-In addition, the Customer Marketplace function and operational business units are supported by, and receive shared services from, the following five key Group corporate functions, which include:
+In addition, the Customer and Digital function and operational business units are supported by, and receive shared services from, the following four key Group corporate functions, which include:

 - Technology, Data & Labs, which is responsible for all technology, digital enablement, cloud and infrastructure protective services, projects and programs and a new innovation labs function.
 This function focuses on delivering the systems and initiatives required to create, maintain and continuously improve customer platforms while ensuring stability and security; - People Experience, which includes human resources and is also responsible for real estate, learning and partnering.
 The People Experience function is intended to identify the talent, capability and environmental needs to help the Bank execute on its platform for growth; - Finance, Legal & Advice, which is responsible for performance management, Group capital, investment strategy, Group strategy, corporate development, cost control, cash management, finance systems, financial control, financial and regulatory reporting, Group tax, corporate affairs and investor relations and procurement.
-As of October 2017, this function is now also responsible for overseeing the Group's legal affairs and the mitigation of legal risks throughout Australia and New Zealand, along with company secretariat and governance services for the Group in both countries; - Risk, which is responsible for leading the risk management, compliance and internal audit disciplines of the Group; and - Program Excellence, which is responsible for coordinating the delivery of the Group's portfolio of initiatives designed to enable the business plan and strategy.
-This includes programs of work such as the Business Improvement Program and other key projects that have been prioritized to build and enhance the Marketplace.
+Since October 2017, this function has been responsible for overseeing the Group's legal affairs and the mitigation of legal risks throughout Australia and New Zealand, along with company secretariat and governance services for the Group in both countries; and - Risk, which is responsible for leading the risk management, compliance and internal audit disciplines of the Group.

-There are no current plans to change the existing legal entities, the composition of businesses within the Bank or the governance structures of the Group, with the exception of the Group's announced divestment of Suncorp Life & Superannuation Limited.
+There are no current plans to change the existing legal entities, the composition of businesses within the Bank or the governance structures of the Group.